XRen615/XRen615_hugo/content/post/create_this_site.md

 - Change the social icon: Social links are designed with [FontAwesome 4.5.0](https://fortawesome.github.io/Font-Awesome/).
 For occasional modification, just edit the *header.html*, find:
 > *class="fa fa-xxx"*
 substitute *xxx* with the icon name you want (and ofc supported by FontAwesome), do not touch .Site.Params.xxx if you just want it simple.
 - If you are not familiar with *markdown*, find the instruction regarding markdown syntax [here](http://www.jianshu.com/p/q81RER).
+- Develope comment board with disqus: register a short name then fill it in the config file

 ### Paste some frequently-used order here:)